HappyStinson/elevate-with-nordling/content/blog/hybrid-entrepreneur-journey.md

 In Australia, I had an incredible experience, making friends like Cam and Mandy and finding community support at Raymont, which was invaluable during the pandemic.

 When I decided to study music, I was fully committed—no plan B. Coding was off the table, and I stepped away from tech completely.
 During trimester breaks, however, I began exploring ways to generate income beyond music.
 I read about side hustles, attended property meetups, and realized there were other avenues I wanted to explore.
 Then, during my “Entrepreneurship in Music” course, we dug into the essentials of starting a business.
 I learned how to make a business model canvas, write a mission and vision statement, and handle basic finances—all skills that are proving valuable now.
-Inspired, I even rebranded my YouTube channel from “Ras World of Music and Lyrics” to “Bangers ‘n’ Biz,” reflecting a growing interest in the intersection of music and business.
+Inspired, I even rebranded my YouTube channel from “Ras World of Music and Lyrics” to “[Bangers ‘n’ Biz](https://www.youtube.com/@BangersNBiz),” reflecting a growing interest in the intersection of music and business.

 As part of this exploration, I also started attending crypto meetups in Brisbane, where I developed an interest in Ethereum and music NFTs ([playlist](https://open.spotify.com/playlist/1yfodJjiskntg9vciGC2p9?si=e6RDzm8fQSWbL5fQjysodg)).
 I couldn’t stay away from coding for long, it seems, since I even took part in a few hackathons focused on Web3.
 This experience opened me up to the exciting possibilities of blockchain technology in creative industries.

+In 2021, I also enrolled in the *Rich Dad Choose to BE **RICH** System* by Robert Kiyosaki.
+This course exposed me to various wealth-building vehicles, including real estate, business ownership, and paper assets.
+Due to compliance regulations at my finance job, a stock portfolio isn’t an option for me.
+This has led me to focus more intently on real estate and business ownership as paths toward financial independence.

 Leaving a high-paying tech job to become a musician may seem impulsive to some, but I view it as a leap of faith.
 And honestly, it’s one of the best decisions I’ve made.